 Understanding that those trying to pull you back are merely trying to survive is the first piece of the puzzle.
 We are social beings and love to stick with our own.
 Family members wouldn’t ordinarily wish against your success.
 But what happens to the fear in the family member’s mind that you may abandon the troupe due to your success?
 What of your colleagues at work?
 Your presentation being the best is a beautiful thing.
 But it means you may be poached by a bigger organisation or earn a promotion which leaves them where they were.
 They don’t want to be stagnant of course, but seeing you progress rapidly shoots of their sad chemical, cortisol.
-To become more cognizant of this syndrome, you should deepen your self awareness.
+To become more cognizant of this syndrome, you should deepen your self-awareness.

-Here, we explore how you can make peace with these feelings and stay above the pull down mentality in the following ways;
+Here, we explore how you can make peace with these feelings and stay above the pull-down mentality in the following ways;

 - Persistence.
-One way to stay above the pull down syndrome is to persist in one’s chosen course of action. when others feel negatively about your course, you are the only person who knows if it is right or wrong.
+One way to stay above the pull-down syndrome is to persist in one’s chosen course of action. when others feel negatively about your course, you are the only person who knows if it is right or wrong.
 Of course, you may genuinely welcome pieces of advice and suggestions.
 But if you have to listen to all others want you to do, you will remain pulled in the crab bucket.

 - Continue adding value to yourself.
 Only when you lack confidence can you be pulled down.
-To be confident you have to be deliberate about adding value to yourself. learning new skills, mastering old skills etc. If you don't add value to yourself you virtually remain average and susceptible to being pulled down.
+To be confident, you have to be deliberate about adding value to yourself, learning new skills, mastering old skills, etc. If you don't add value to yourself you virtually remain average and susceptible to being pulled down.

 - Serve as a model to others.
 When we know that there is a purpose to our actions, it's harder to pull us down.
 By adopting and adapting healthy habits into our lives, we influence others.
-These people who look up to us serve as extra impetus to not be pulled back into undesirable circumstances.
+These people who look up to us serve as an extra impetus to not be pulled back into undesirable circumstances.

-This post focused on the pull down syndrome and how to stay above it.
-We should be mindful that except in extreme cases no one sets out to willfully pull down another, especially loved ones.
+This post focused on the pull-down syndrome and how to stay above it.
+We should be mindful that except in extreme cases, no one sets out to willfully pull down another, especially loved ones.
 But nature has imbued us with an operating system that has its own needs and we have to make do with what we have.

-While some people have a general positive disposition, this is rare.
+While some people have a generally positive disposition, this is rare.
 Most would rather everyone shared the misery.
 To not be a person who inadvertently pulls down their loved ones or peers, you need to start understanding your deeper nature.
 Having a genuine sense of curiosity and happiness for the paths and journeys of others (even though there is no direct benefit for you from that) may be an added way to start honing your positive mindset in this regard.